Daily guide for projects#

 W1D2#

-Continue brainstorming!
-Try to come up with one or a few topics of interest, either by yourselves or directly from the project templates.
-Get your hands dirty by running some of the notebooks provided for your dataset.
-There should be a loading notebook, and there should be some further analysis notebooks interspersed among the project templates.
+Start by running the provided notebooks for the dataset you’re interested in.
+There should be a loading notebook, and some further analysis notebooks interspersed among the project templates.
 Even if you are not using a project template, they are likely to contain useful code to get you started, especially if you are doing a theory project.
-If all you do is run the provided notebooks that’s fine!
-Try to understand what is being plotted and how.
-Pay attention to the code libraries being used, and the way the data is accessed / binned / aligned.
-You will reuse some of these code elements to start doing your own analyses in later days.

 W1D3-W1D5#